Privacy Policy

 AI / Model Use of Customer Content

 Lexyno may use third-party AI infrastructure to provide the Services (for example, extraction or drafting).
-We do not permit third-party AI providers to use Customer Content to train or improve their models for the benefit of other customers, where contractually available.
+We do not use Customer Content to train our own models without the customer's consent, and we do not permit third-party AI providers to use Customer Content to train or improve their models for the benefit of other customers.
+Where PHI is involved, these restrictions are reinforced by the applicable BAA.

 4) How We Disclose Personal Information

-• Service providers (subprocessors): hosting, database/storage, analytics, email delivery, customer support tooling, security vendors, payment processing, and AI infrastructure used to deliver the Services.
+- Service providers (subprocessors): hosting, database/storage, analytics, email delivery, customer support tooling, security vendors, payment processing, and AI infrastructure used to deliver the Services.
+Where these subprocessors process PHI, they do so under written agreements consistent with HIPAA and the applicable BAA.

 5) Sensitive Information (Medical / Case Records)

-Customer Content may include sensitive personal information, including medical information.
-Lexyno processes this data to provide the Services to law firms (for example, building a medical chronology and generating demand letter sections) and to support verification and Fact-Lock controls.
+Customer Content may include sensitive personal information, including medical information and PHI.
+Lexyno processes this data solely to provide the Services to law firms (for example, building a medical chronology and generating demand letter sections) and to support verification and Fact-Lock controls.
+Where Customer Content includes PHI, Lexyno's processing is governed by the BAA between Lexyno and the relevant law firm, and Lexyno maintains administrative, physical, and technical safeguards consistent with the HIPAA Security Rule, including encryption at rest and in transit, role-based access controls, firm-level data isolation, and audit logging.

 6) Data Retention

 We retain personal information for as long as reasonably necessary to provide the Services, meet contractual obligations, maintain security and audit logs, and comply with legal obligations.
-Customer Content is retained according to the customer contract and account settings/administration, and may persist for a limited period after account termination to allow retrieval, dispute resolution, and backup integrity (subject to contract).
+Customer Content is retained according to the customer contract and account settings/administration, and may persist for a limited period after account termination to allow retrieval, dispute resolution, and backup integrity (subject to contract and, for PHI, the BAA).

 7) Cookies, Analytics, and Advertising